ViatorisBaculum/FrameControl/README.md

    pio device monitor
    ```

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

+FrameControl builds upon components from [rzeldent/esp32-smartdisplay](https://github.com/rzeldent/esp32-smartdisplay),
+which is distributed under the GNU General Public License v3.0.
+Usage of this repository and any
+derivative works must therefore comply with the terms of the GPLv3, including preservation of the
+original copyright and licensing notices.

 ## Contact

-For any inquiries, please contact [w.stab@outlook.com](mailto:w.stab@outlook.com).
+For any inquiries, please contact me on github.